EstherAlo/DAREY.IO-Projects/Project3/Project3.md

 The To-Do app is ready and fully functional.
-Functionality:creating a task, deleting a task and viewing all your tasks.
+Functionality: creating a task, deleting a task and viewing all your tasks.

 *Screenshot below*